sgsbucket/animan-doc/docs/animan/member_preference.md

 #### Steps:

-1. The logged-in user opens profile page, and click "Request Account Change" button
+1. The logged-in User opens profile page, and click "Request Account Change" button
-2. Type in the new gmail account and click "Confirm"
+2. Type in the new email address and click "Confirm"
-3. Logout the current account, and login with the new gmail account.
+3. Logout the current account, and login with the Google, Apple, Facebook, or Twitter account associated with that email.
-4. When login with new gmail account on Animan, a confirm dialog popups to help you confirm the change.
+4. When logged into Animan, a confirm dialog pops up to confirm the change.
-5. After confirmed, the change record will be moved to member list (profile page / members tab).
+5. After confirmed, the change record will be moved to member list (Profile page / User tab).
 6. The change request appears on the bottom of the list.
-7. Ask an admin user to view the members page, and confirm the request.
+7. Ask an admin user to view the Users page, and confirm the request.
 8. Done.